Samsung Pay adds ‘do not sell my data’ option for US users

 In the internet age, privacy is a big topic.
 How much privacy we should have, how to keep our data private, how should companies be able to take and sell our data?
 It’s all very important to talk about and have control over.

-Despite the fact that Apple is considered to be the most caring company when it comes to securing clients, Samsung until recently, too, never became involved in the Affairs of the sink of user data.
-However, this year, suddenly it became clear that the Koreans, first, merge any part of the confidential information to China, and, secondly, not thoroughly protect your devices from hacker attacks.
+Despite the fact that Apple is considered to be the most caring company when it comes to securing clients, Samsung until recently, too, never became involved in the affairs of the sink of user data.
+However, this year, suddenly, it became clear that the Koreans, first, merged any part of the confidential information to China, and, secondly, did not thoroughly protect your devices from hacker attacks.
 But who would have thought that Samsung will now easily sell user data Samsung Pay?
 Well at least ban allow.

-In the latest Samsung Pay update in the United States, XDA Developers reports a pop-up on the main screen of Samsung Pay asking user to review my privacy settings.
-This was interesting because it was never actually seen any privacy settings in Samsung Pay.
+In the latest Samsung Pay update in the United States, XDA Developers reports a pop-up on the main screen of Samsung Pay asking users to review their privacy settings.
+This was interesting because it was never actually seen in any privacy settings in Samsung Pay.
 This pop-up leads to a new Privacy Controls setting in Samsung Pay.
 These settings allow you to control your data and flip the “Do Not Sell” switch to stop Samsung from selling this data to “Samsung Pay partners.”

 Companies like Google are pretty open about the amount of data they track and sell and how they sell it.
-Samsung isn’t as open about the amount of data they track or sell.
+Samsung isn’t as open about the amount of data it tracks or sells.
 The reason Samsung added this “Do Not Sell” is because of the CCPA, or the “California Consumer Privacy Act.”

 According to Samsung’s privacy page about the CCPA, the act gives California residents three basic rights.
 These rights are access to your personal information, deletion of your personal information, and the ability to stop Samsung, or other companies, from selling your personal information.